Hunting Locations: Private Property

 - You must have written permission to hunt on posted property.
 A permission card that you may use is available on the VDGIF website.

 - You must have oral permission to hunt on property that is not posted.

 - You must have the landowner’s permission to track or retrieve wounded game on private property.

-- If you are following a hunting dog onto another person’s property and you do not have permission to hunt:
+- If you are retrieving a hunting dog from another person’s property and you do not have permission to hunt:

 - You must walk because vehicles are prohibited.